controlecidadao/samantha_ia/README.md

    ![directory](https://github.com/controlecidadao/samantha_ia/blob/main/images/directory.png)
 <br><br>
 * Double click on `install_samantha_ia.bat` file to start installation.
 Windows may ask you to confirm the origin of the `.bat` file.
 Click on 'More info' and confirm.
-We encorage you to inspect the code of all files:
+We encorage to inspect the code of all files:

    ![directory](https://github.com/controlecidadao/samantha_ia/blob/main/images/install.png)<br><br>